Bgallahue/OrgStructure/README.md

-The steps outline in OrgGenerator.apex are based upon having SFDX Date Move Utility installed.
+The steps outline in OrgGenerator.apex are based upon having SFDX Data Move Utility installed.
 Use the below commands to install it if you already haven't
  (https://github.com/forcedotcom/SFDX-Data-Move-Utility for more details)

 # 1. Clone the git locally: